skatlassian/vega-google-integration/readme.md

 atlas plugin install -n slauth
 ```

-## Doc used to integrate with google sheet
+## Steps used to integrate with google sheet
 ```node
 Currently, we don't have permission to create project in our atlassian's gmail box.
 The below steps are from my personal gmail ID.
 * Open google developer console